-Your schedule can be done on a daily or weekly basis.
+Make your schedule on a daily or weekly basis.
 What goes on your schedule is the important work that is aligned with your biggest goals.
 The various tasks are assigned a priority depending on how important they are, and then given a specific time slot by which each should be finished.

 Reviewing and revising your schedule on a periodic basis through the day can help keep you on track and get things done.